wp-plugins/foogallery-owl-carousel-template/readme.txt

 This is a template for [FooGallery](http://wordpres.org/plugins/foogallery).
 This plugin will not work without FooGallery first installed.
 It's free, so go ahead and install it and enjoy!

 == Changelog ==
+= 1.0.1 =
+* BUGFIX: Custom Link field in Attachment Details could not be deleted after inserted.

 = 1.0 =
 * Just released.